 To me, family is huge, literally!
 My wife and I have been blessed with six daughters and four sons.
 We love our big family, and do most everything together.
 Way back when our oldest was a toddler, my wife and I decided we would give homeschooling a try.
 We figured if it didn’t work out we could go with more traditional schooling options.
 We had a rocky start, but today we are very thankful we stuck with it.
 Homeschooling our kids has been one of our greatest blessings.
-Today our oldest has his Masters in history and teaches Ancient and Medieval History.
-My next two oldest, Taylor and Bethany work in my office.
 While we have made many mistakes, we know that our choice is one we would make all over again.

 With a huge family, I am often asked if we are Mormons or Catholics.
 I don’t blame people for wondering.
 For the record, we are neither.
 We do admire people of these faiths who have large families.
 We have a large family simply because we could never think of a good enough reason not to have another wonderful blessing from God!

 If you couldn’t tell already, I am a man who believes in God.
 I really hate labels because these words so often mean different things to different people.
 I read the Bible every day.
 I do my best to follow what it says.
 I don’t cram my beliefs down other people’s throats, but I do hope the people I interact with are blessed because of my beliefs.
 In 2004, following Jesus, for us, meant leaving behind “going to church” as we had known it, and beginning to learn what is means to be the church.
 This new direction for us is one that we are enjoying, though we still have a lot to learn.

 If I am not at home or work, I will most likely be in the woods somewhere and loving it.
 I have a passion for the outdoors.
 I love camping, backpacking, all kinds of hunting, fishing, mountain biking, and anything else that will get me in the pine trees!